Bian-Sh/TinyRPC/README.md

 > RPC Message Sending

 Here is the logic for sending an RPC and waiting for a response in TinyRPC.
-Thanks to the use of RPC, communication with the server no longer requires using the observer pattern, which can be a fragmented interaction method (although the improved TinyRPC also supports observer mode, as there are regular messages to handle).
+Thanks to the use of RPC, communication with the server no longer requires using the observer pattern, which can be a fragmented interaction method (TinyRPC also supports observer mode, as there are regular messages to handle).

 ```csharp
 public async void SendRPCAsync()